- Family and Parenting

 Job vs. Career

-Often those two terms are interchanged and teens don't understand the difference.
+Often those two terms are interchanged, and teens don't understand the difference.
 A job is something someone goes to every day to work a certain number of hours per week to make money in exchange for the work completed.
-A job sometimes requires extra training but training is usually given at the workplace.
+A job sometimes requires extra training, but training is usually given at the workplace.
 A career is a long-term pursuit of goals that usually require further education or outside training such as at a vocational school.
 There is more long-term satisfaction in a career because it involves work in a field of choice.
-Many different choices of work and workplaces can be involved in a career, and the pay is often better with a position in a career field because the employee has had more training in order to obtain the skills needed.
+Many different choices of work and workplaces can be involved in a career, and the pay is often better with a position in a career field because the employee has had more training to obtain the skills needed.

 Waitress/ waiter, gas station attendant, cashier, car wash attendant, janitor, fast food worker, grocery stock attendant, produce clerk, deli worker, dishwasher, restaurant hostess, taxi driver, parking lot attendant, limousine driver, bus driver, toll taker, print shop worker, assembly line worker in a factory, event ticket taker, security guard, etc.

 Teacher, doctor, lawyer, social worker, counselor, psychologist, psychiatrist, researcher, college professor, chef, hairdresser, massage therapist, engineer, scientist, writer, minister, coach, physical therapist, auto mechanic, electrician, plumber, computer repair technician, police officer, accountant, librarian, college admissions representative, nurse, dentist, veterinarian, horse breeder, dog groomer, financial planner, funeral director, recreation director, high school guidance counselor, probation officer, pharmacist, television screenwriter, actor, movie director, professional photographer, meat cutter, baker, florist, medical assistant, politician, etc.